Help for iPhone

 For smaller Melody Palette array sizes, the number and layout of Rhythm Beat and Measure dots may differ from this, but their roles should be apparent.

-Bottom left corner of screen: Tap the Toolbox Icon to cause a control panel to slide up with Accompaniments, Group Play, Scales & Tuning, App Settings and Cancel.
+Bottom left corner of screen: Tap the Options icon (three horizontal lines) to cause a control panel to slide up with Accompaniments, Group Play, Scales & Tuning, App Settings and Cancel.
 Tap your selection to open a screen offering controls for that group of Options.
 See below for help on each Options topic.
 Tap Cancel to close the control panel without making any changes.

-Toolbox Icon→Accompaniments: Tap the arrow to open a menu showing the Accompaniment Files (sets of accompaniments) available on this device.
+Options→Accompaniments: Tap the arrow to open a menu showing the Accompaniment Files (sets of accompaniments) available on this device.
 Tap the name of an Accompaniment File and then tap Apply to replace the current set of accompaniments with the selected one.
-Tap More in the upper right corner of the screen to go to the online store where you can purchase additional Accompaniment Files.
-Bandojo currently comes with two Accompaniment Files.
+Tap More in the upper right corner of the screen to (in the future) go to the online store where you can purchase additional Accompaniment Files.
+Bandojo currently comes with five Accompaniment Files:

-- Bandojo: Complex musical textures in a variety of scales and time signatures, suitable for letting play as ambient music or for using as an accompaniment.
+- Bandojo: Rich musical textures in a variety of scales and time signatures, suitable as ambient music or for using as an accompaniment to melodies you play on the Melody Palette.

 - Classy: Simpler musical textures suitable for music education, playing melodies and singing along.
 These include 16 simple textures, which cover each combination of four basic time signatures (2/4, 3/4, 4/4, 6/8) with four popular scales (Major, Minor, Dorian, Mixolydian), plus four supplemental textures.